Frequently Asked Questions and Answers for Alameda Renters

 Q: Are there new limits on evictions for nonpayment of rent, after October 1, 2021?

 Tenants who can pay all the rent owed with the help of rental assistance now have more time to pay to avoid eviction.
-As long as a tenant is still living in the rental unit, the tenant can contest or overturn an eviction by showing that the tenant was approved for rental assistance and with the rental assistance and the tenant's own funds (if needed) can pay all of the rent owed.
+As long as a tenant is still living in their apartment, they can contest or overturn an eviction by showing that they were approved for rental assistance and with the rental assistance and their own funds (if needed) can pay all of the rent owed.

 Eligible tenants can contest or overturn an eviction at any time before leaving or being evicted by the sheriff, even after the three-day notice period, after receiving the lawsuit, or after a ruling against them.